DanielBarie/FritzingBuild/README.md

 - Release build instructions (https://github.com/fritzing/fritzing-app/wiki/4.-Publishing-a-Release) are outdated with a link to setting up a build VM leading nowhere.
 The missing instructions are located at https://github.com/fritzing/fritzing-app/wiki/4.1-Via-Linux-on-a-virtual-box but refer to a very old Ubuntu release as build platform.
 - There's another page called linux notes: https://github.com/fritzing/fritzing-app/wiki/1.3-Linux-notes

 All that documentation is inconclusive, inconsistent and outdated.
+This just is a huge pain.

 So I decided to try this with a newer release of Ubuntu, here we go.